miyanokomiya/no-mans-folly-doc/src/shape-vector-network.md

 ![](/assets/vn-insert-1.png)

-Each line running through the node is split into two, and the split lines are connected to the node.
+If `Shift` key is held, each line running through the node is split into two, and the split lines are connected to the node.
+Otherwise, a new vertex connected to the node is inserted to each of them.

 ![](/assets/vn-insert-2.png)